waylaidwanderer/gemini-plays-pokemon-public/notepad.md

         *   `item_finder_agent` when specifically searching for items.
     *   Regularly assess the utility of all agents.
 If an agent is consistently unused or not providing value, consider deleting it to manage the 10-agent limit and maintain focus on effective tools.
 *   **Note on 'Mixed Buttons' Warnings with `direct_pathing_agent`:** Still receiving these warnings even when the agent's output is only directional buttons and executed in a separate turn.
 Will monitor and ensure `path_plan` is populated when executing agent-generated moves.
 The issue might be with how the system interprets the sequence, or a deeper misunderstanding on my part about turn structure for tool outputs.

-*   **Refined Agent Usage Strategy (Post-Critique Turn 2408):**
-    *   Utilize `direct_pathing_agent` more frequently for short, straightforward navigation to minimize manual input errors and 'mixed buttons' warnings.
-    *   Confirm and prioritize using `pathing_script_analyzer_agent` at the next Pokémon Center visit to fix the main `run_code` pathing script.
-    *   Actively re-evaluate and use other defined agents based on the current situation:
-        *   `exploration_planner` for new, complex areas.
-        *   `battle_strategist_agent` before major battles.
-        *   `item_finder_agent` when specifically searching for items.
-    *   Regularly assess the utility of all agents.
-If an agent is consistently unused or not providing value, consider deleting it to manage the 10-agent limit and maintain focus on effective tools.